Skip To Main Content

-Austin Gatewood is in his first season as a senior analyst for defense at Utah State.
-The 2025 campaign will be Gatewood’s second year working for head coach Bronco Mendenhall.
-In his role, Gatewood will work on practice planning, analytics and pregame scouting.
+Austin Gatewood is in his second season as a senior analyst for defense at Utah State.
+The 2026 campaign will be Gatewood’s third year working for head coach Bronco Mendenhall.
+In his role, Gatewood works on practice planning, analytics and pregame scouting.

 Gatewood came to Utah State after serving as a defensive analyst at New Mexico during the 2024 season.
 At UNM, he helped the Lobos to a 5-7 record, marking the program’s most wins in eight years.
 Highlighting their season was a 38-35 victory against No. 19 Washington State, snapping a 26-game losing streak against nationally ranked teams.